 - Shared path bridge at Ngā Ūranga: A new architecturally designed bridge providing access over the railway.

-- Offshore habitats: 4 small offshore habitats for coastal bird life, constructed of naturalised rock forms, at least 40m horizontal distance from the shoreline.
+- Offshore habitats: Two small offshore habitats for coastal bird life, constructed of naturalised rock forms, at least 40m horizontal distance from the shoreline.

 As well as increased storms, climate change will also cause sea levels to rise.
-New coastal infrastructure must be able to adapt.
-When we build this section of Te Ara Tupua, a ‘bench’ in the rock embankment will be included as a foundation for future adaptation.
-The bench provides a platform to build on.
+When we build this section of Te Ara Tupua, the embankments and seawalls will be future-proofed so they can be raised in future.

 In the event of a disaster that blocks the road or rail lines, the path will be able to act as a recovery route between Wellington and Lower Hutt.
 It will be further out from the hills and cliffs, meaning it is less likely to be impacted by land slips that can be caused by heavy rain or by earthquakes.

-In most areas, the path will be supported by a rock embankment known as a revetment.
-The boulders that make up the revetment will create a more natural-looking coastal edge and provide some habitat themselves.
+In most areas, the path will be supported by a man-made embankment known as a revetment.

 Other parts of the coastline are made up of gravel beaches, which provide valuable habitat.
 In these areas we have designed a vertical seawall.
 The seawall has a much smaller footprint meaning almost all of the gravel beach areas will be preserved.